-(Action 2.1) - Implement effective Universal Design for Learning (UDL).

-(Action 2.1, 2.4.
-2.6 and 2.22) - Implement instructional programs with fidelity and consistency, including MTSS.

-(Action 2.4) - Develop ethnic studies curriculum.

-(Action 2.3, 2.16, 2.21) - Increase access to sports, music, arts, and after-school programs.

-(Action 2.11) - Implement high-quality English, writing and math curriculum and integrate effective instructional strategies across content areas (math, ELA and writing) to include: social science, physical education, science, and other electives as valuable support mechanisms for math and ELA.
+- 2.1) Implement effective Universal Design for Learning - 2.1, 2.4.
+2.6 and 2.22) Implement instructional programs with fidelity and consistency, including MTSS. - 2.4) Develop ethnic studies curriculum.
+This recommendation has budget and staffing implication which can be included in 2024-2025 LCAP development - 2.3, 2/16, 2.21) Increase access to sports, music, arts, and after-school programs - 2.11) Implement high-quality English, writing and math curriculum and integrate effective instructional strategies across content areas (math, ELA and writing) to include: social science, physical education, science, and other electives as valuable support mechanisms for Math and ELA.